gitcollect/GPU-Accelerated-Cryptography/README.md

 # GPU-Accelerated Cryptography

-<b>Crytographic part</b> in the final project of GPU Computing, Parallel Implementations of Compression and Cryptographic Algorithms<br/>
+<b>Crytographic part</b> in the final project of GPU Computing, Parallel Implementations of Compression and Cryptographic Algorithms.

-including CPU- and GPU-based implementations of DES, AES and RSA
+This part includes CPU- and GPU-based implementations of DES, AES and RSA.

 Normally, GPU-based implementations can be 10x ~ 50x faster than CPU-based ones.